MBA Interviews: What to Expect, How to Prepare, and How to Stand Out (2025)

 Just as every MBA program is different, the interview at each MBA program is different.
 Each school has specific objectives and formats for its interview.
 It's critical to understand these specifics so you can set yourself up for success.

 A good first step is to visit the admissions section of the program’s website.
-Many schools outline the exact format of the interview and provide tips and tricks directly from the faculty or Assistant Director of Admissions.
+Many schools outline the exact format and provide interview techniques and tricks directly from the faculty or Assistant Director of Admissions.
 Look through the school’s values, student profiles, and any other information listed.

 Consider the information you learn from the program’s website as table stakes.
 It's what every other applicant should be aware of, so it's important to go a step further to gain more insight.